mtobias1031/Computer-Networking---CSC-4220/readme.txt

-This was an assignment replicate how UDP Pinging Works.
+This was an assignment to replicate how UDP Pinging Works.

 In order to use this, please follow the following steps.